aiidalab/aiidalab-k8s/aws/terraform/README.md

 ### Install Terraform, dependencies, and this GitHub repo

-In order to deploy the configuration in this repo, you'll need the following tools installed:
+In order to deploy the configuration in this repo, you need to have the following tools installed within your environment:

 - [Terraform](https://www.terraform.io/downloads.html)
 - [AWS CLI](https://aws.amazon.com/cli/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [Helm](https://helm.sh/docs/intro/install/)

-You will also need this repo.
+You will also need to clone this repository, e.g., with:
-You can get it with:

 ```
 git clone git@github.com:aiidalab/aiidalab-k8s.git
-cd terraform-deploy/aws-examples/blog-post/
+cd aiidalab-k8s/aws/terraform
 ```

-You will notice there are two folders here, `aws` and `aws-creds`.
-Terraform will interact with each directory separately.
-We can now set up some credentials before we deploy the infrastructure.

 ### Configuration